Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 <h3 align="left">_______________</h3>

+As you can see, this layout doesn't look the same as it does on the iPhone X in the first example, which isn't what we want.
+We want it to look the same, no matter what device is displaying the page.

 ### NOLS SCSS - Any Device

 Here are the results after we run the `nols` command in default mode and input our height of `812px`, and width of `375px`, which was the original viewport values of the iPhone X we were using when we designed the page.